Last Updated on

-Most of the travelers come to Nepal to explore and experience Himalaya mountains.
-Most of the visitors I’ve had a chance to meet during several trips spent a few days in Thamel(a tourist area in Kathmandu) to buy the equipment for trekking and went to a trek that takes the most time of the stay in Nepal.
-Those ones who are trekking in Annapurna Conservation Area add a couple of days visit Pokhara.
+Many travelers come to Nepal to explore and experience Himalaya mountains, visit the heritage places like Bhaktapur and Patan and hang out in a tourist area of Thamel (Kathmandu) to buy the equipment for trekking.
+Those ones who are trekking in Annapurna Conservation Area add a couple of days to visit Pokhara.

 What do you need to know about Bandipur?

 - Bandipur is all about atmosphere – it’s a place to slow down, savor the hilly crisp air and relax from the buzzing city rhythm of Kathmandu.
 Local citizens keep this town clean and you will feel the difference from the first steps in the pedestrian area.
 I strongly encourage you to respect it.

 - The bigger part of the town is mainly pedestrian.
 The transport can take you to the bus station near the entrance to the town.
 Afterward, you will have to go by foot.

 - There are no world famous sites in the town, but I recommend spending a night and a day in Bandipur to feel the atmosphere and visit a few viewpoints.

 Walk through the narrow street and explore the architectural heritage in colorful houses.
 The town streets with cobblestones, nineteenth-century mansions with the flowers hanging from the balconies, shuttered windows, and clean pedestrian areas take you to the atmosphere of the small cities in Southern Europe, despite Bandipur was never colonized or invaded by the westerners.
 Nowadays, many of the buildings were transformed into the guest houses or cafes, nevertheless, they still keep the spirit of the past era.